sahilpathania78/devdeals.org/README.md

 # devdeals.org - deals for developers

 Developers and open source authors now have so many services available, with a range of free tiers, discounts and promotions, and have access to deals from [Brex](https://brex.com), [Product Hunt](https://producthunt.com), [Segment](https://segment.com), [Stripe](https://stripe.com/en-de/corporate-card) and more.
-However, there is no open source and accessible list of all the best deals.
+However, there is no open source and accessible list of the best deals.

 This is a definitive list of software (SaaS, PaaS, IaaS, hosting, etc.) with **deals for developers**.
 All deals should be the best available and, over time, proprietary to this repo with the code ```DEVDEALS```.